Religion in Sweden: Demographics

+Sweden doesn't gather statistics on the basis of ethnicity or religion.

 The constitution of Sweden provides for freedom of religion, and the government generally respects this right in practice.
 The government at all levels seeks to protect this right in full and does not tolerate its abuse, either by governmental or private actors.
 The rights and freedoms enumerated in the constitution include the rights to practice one's religion and protection of religious freedom.
 The laws concerning religious freedoms are generally observed and enforced at all government levels and by the courts in a non-discriminatory fashion.
 Legal protections cover discrimination or persecution by private actors.

 In the early 2000s about 80% of Swedes belonged to the Church of Sweden.
-By the end of 2020, this figure had fallen to 55.2%.
-Other religious organizations keep count of their registered membership, and as reported in the table, as of 2020 the largest religious denominations after the Church of Sweden (55.2%) were the officially registered Muslims (2.3%), members of the Orthodox Church (1.4%), Catholics (1.2%) and members of the Swedish Pentecostal Movement (1.1%).
+By the end of 2021, this figure had fallen to 53.9%.
+Other religious organizations keep count of their registered membership, and as reported in the table, as of 2021 the largest religious denominations after the Church of Sweden (53.9%) were the officially registered Muslims (2.1%), members of the Orthodox Church (1.5%), Catholics (1.2%) and members of the Swedish Pentecostal Movement (1.1%).

 Eight recognized religious denominations, in addition to the Church of Sweden, raise revenues through member-contributions made through the national tax system.
 All recognized denominations are entitled to direct government financial support, contributions made through the national tax system, or a mix of both.
 Certain Christian holidays are national holidays.
-School students from minority religious backgrounds are entitled to take relevant religious holidays.
-No recognition or registration is required to carry out religious activity.
-Religious groups that want to receive government aid may apply for it.
+Individuals in the military may observe their the holidays from their own religious background, in exchange for not taking leave on public holidays.
+There is no legal requirement for religious groups to register with the government; however, only those faith communities which are registered can receive government funding and tax exemptions.

-Education about all major world religions is compulsory in public schools.
+Religious education is compulsory in public schools.
 Parents may send their children to religious charter schools, all of which receive school vouchers, provided they adhere to government guidelines on core academic curriculum.
-The Office of the Ombudsman against Ethnic Discrimination investigates claims of discrimination "due to race, skin color, national or ethnic origin, or religion".
-Discrimination on religious grounds is illegal, including discrimination in the work place and in the provision of public and private services.
+The Equality Ombudsman investigates claims of discrimination; discrimination on religious grounds is illegal.